rustwasm/rfcs/text/000-prototypal-inheritance.md

 * Breaking changes / new API.
 Objects of exported types can *only* be constructed using their exported constructor function.
 Methods that take ownership of `self` can no longer be called (indeed, ownership of exported types is no longer possible).
 Injected field into exported types breaks destructuring patterns (do we recommend use of the `..` "et cetera" pattern, or explicit use of the named/unnamed field?).
 Exported types can no longer implement `Copy`.

 * Objects live on both Rust and JavaScript heaps for entire lifetime of every instance of an exported type, increasing overall memory consumption.
+Absent weakrefs, objects must be manually/explicitly freed or else memory leaks will ensue.

 * Object instantiation via JavaScript adds runtime overhead, which may be entirely uneccessary if the type's prototype chain involves only Rust-exported types and the instance is never actually required in JavaScript.